Running a cycle

 - How many slots move up/down at each boundary.

-- Whether inactive players (no-shows for the latest session) can be promoted or relegated.
+- Whether inactive players (those who didn't play any session since the last cycle) can be promoted or relegated.

 - Review and share.
 The cycle records exactly who moved and why.
 Share your ladder's public standings link so players can see the results without logging in.